Lexis, Westlaw, and Bloomberg Law are available to Law Center students, faculty members, and staff members.

 Lexis

-Lexis offers students full use of Lexis for educational and employment related research throughout the school year and summer.
-Summer access is provided through their Summer Access Program.
-This program is available once classes end for the semester/academic year, for the summer months of May, June, July and August.
-You do not need to register for the Summer Access Program; it is automatic.
-For more information please refer to the Lexis terms and conditions page.
+Lexis offers students full use of Lexis for educational and employment-related research throughout the school year and summer.
+The Summer Access Program maintains your access to Lexis for May, June, July, and August.
+Enrollment is automatic; current students do not need to register for the Summer Access Program.
+For more information, please refer to the Lexis terms and conditions page.

 Students are advised to check their employer’s policies before using their academic Lexis accounts for employment purposes.

-Access to Lexis will automatically continue for six months after graduation for bar prep, research practice, and preparation for employment.
-Graduates can use their Lexis IDs for job research, professional development, and commercial purposes.
-Graduates do not need to register for this access; it is automatic.
+Access to Lexis will automatically continue for six months after graduation for bar prep, research practice, and employment preparation.
+Graduates can use their Lexis accounts for job research, professional development, and commercial purposes.
+Enrollment is automatic; graduates do not have to register for access.

 Graduates engaged in verifiable 501(c)(3) public interest work may apply for access to selected Lexis materials for 12 months through the ASPIRE program.